replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

 This topic describes how to delete the Replicated admin console and remove installed applications, including information about:

 * Removing references for installed applications from the admin console.
+See [Remove an Application Reference](#remove-an-application-reference).
+* Removing an application and all its resources from a cluster.
+See [Remove an Application](#remove-an-application).
 * Deleting Kubernetes objects and resources for the admin console from a cluster.
+See [Delete the Admin Console](#delete-the-admin-console)

 ## Remove an Application Reference